Zenithsiz/dcb/dcb-cdrom-xa/src/lib.md

 # CD-ROM/XA Implementation

-This module implements the `CD-ROM/XA Mode 2 Form 1` specification within the [`CdRom`] struct, which takes an arbitrary reader and allows access to all of it's sectors.
+This crate implements the `CD-ROM/XA Mode 2 Form 1` specification within the [`CdRom`] struct, which takes an arbitrary reader and allows access to all of it's sectors.